 The group became ASEAN Plus Three when it was further joined by East Asian countries namely China, Japan and South Korea and later became ASEAN Plus Six when the east Asian countries as well as India, New Zealand and Australia joined the bloc.

 In 2020, ASEAN along with its Plus Five members have decided to establish a free trade agreement amongst the countries under Regional Cooperation For Economic Partnership (RCEP).
-While ASEAN Plus Six have worked for trade growth and ease in travelling among the member countries, India have opted out of the Regional Cooperation for Economic Partnership (RCEP) citing concerns that India may be a dumping ground for imports.
+While ASEAN Plus Six have worked for trade growth and ease in travelling among the member countries, India have opted out of the Regional Comprehensive Economic Partnership (RCEP) citing concerns that India may be a dumping ground for imports.

 ASEAN is predicted to be the fourth largest economy by 2050.
 At present, its economy is estimated at 2.6 trillion USD-making it to the seventh position in 2014.
 With a total population of 622 million, it is said to have the third largest labour force after China and India.